65+ Social Media Statistics and Facts for 2020

 Animated GIFs have become a potent tool for social marketers from all over the world to build a personalized bridge between their brands and the audience.
 They are also a remarkable method of conveying information.
 Use them carefully, don’t overstep your boundaries, and you’ll have a new tool for pummeling your competition into the ground in no time.

-Eric is a digital marketing specialist at Atompark.
-Currently, he is working on a new business tool Atomic Email Hunter.
+Eric is a digital marketing specialist at Axonim who is always looking for ways to improve his skills.
 He’s always traveling when he’s not at the computer.
-He likes to share his thoughts and believes that his articles will help a great number of people.
+Eric likes to share his thoughts and believes that his articles will help a great number of people.
 Feel free to contact him on Twitter!

 Dive into our Forestblog of exclusive interviews, handy tutorials and interesting articles published every week!Read all posts by Renderforest Staff